Topic 6: Misc. Questions

 D. Remove Microsoft.Compute/virtualMachines from the policy.

-Option B (Add a subnet to VNET1): Adding a subnet does not address the policy restriction on creating virtual machines.
-Also, the existing VNET1 can already have multiple subnets.
+Adding a subnet does not resolve the policy restriction on creating virtual machines.

 You have an Azure subscription.
 The subscription contains virtual machines that connect to a virtual network named VNet1.